fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `sep`: `str`.
 Separator between array items for text output.
 If empty, a binary file is written, equivalent to `file.write(a.tobytes())`.
 - `format`: `str`.
 Format string for text file output.
 Each entry in the array is formatted to text by first converting it to the closest `Python` type, and then using `"format" % item`.

-&emsp;&emsp;Notes: This is a convenience function for quick storage of array data.
+&emsp;&emsp;**Notes**: This is a convenience function for quick storage of array data.
 Information on endianness and precision is lost, so this method is not a good choice for files intended to archive data or transport data between machines with different endianness.
 Some of these problems can be overcome by outputting the data as text files, at the expense of speed and file size.
 &emsp;&emsp;When `fid` is a file object, array contents are directly written to the file, bypassing the file object's write method.
 As a result, `tofile` cannot be used with files objects supporting compression (e.g., `GzipFile`) or `file-like` objects that do not support `fileno` (e.g., `BytesIO`).

 ### numpy.around(round)